Connecting customer data

-Generally, if you do not need to track changes to the data and you want the data visible in the customer’s page on your Engage dashboard, then track as an attribute.
+Generally, if you are not interested in the date the data changed or previous value of the data, track as an attribute.
 When you track an attribute, the value overwrites the previous value if one exists.
 In order words, only the latest value is stored.
 If you want to track changes to the data over time, then track as an event.
 Engage stores each event data with date so you can do things like segment user data by that event and date or number of occurrence.

 number- The user’s phone number in international format (numbers only).
-When you initiate a send-sms event through broadcast or automation, this is the property we send it to.
+When you initiate a send-sms action through broadcast or automation, this is the property we deliver the message to.

 device_token- A unique identification number linked to the user’s device.
 When you initiate a send-push notification event either through broadcast or automation, this is the property we send it to.
 Engage tracks up to 5 device tokens and platform for each customer.